 India Bans All Imports From Pakistan Amid Rising Tensions

+The government announced this significant decision on May 2 through a notification issued by the commerce ministry, citing national security and public policy concerns.

-According to a notification by the Commerce Ministry, "Direct or indirect import or transit of all goods originating in or exported from Pakistan, whether or not freely importable or otherwise permitted, shall be prohibited with immediate effect, until further orders."
+The directive explicitly prohibits direct or indirect Import or transit of all goods originating in or exported from Pakistan, whether or not freely importable or otherwise permitted.

-"This restriction is imposed in the interest of national security and public policy.
-Any exception to this prohibition shall require prior approval of the Government of India," said the notification.
+The ban takes immediate effect and will remain in place until further orders.
+Any exceptions to this prohibition will require prior approval from the Government of India.

-A provision in this regard has been added in the Foreign Trade Policy (FTP) 2023 "to prohibit direct or indirect import or transit of all goods originating in or exported from Pakistan," it said in the notification dated May 2.
+The Directorate General of Foreign Trade (DGFT), a wing of the commerce ministry, implemented the restriction through an amendment to the Foreign Trade Policy (FTP) 2023.

 Legal Disclaimer: